HenriqueMCunha/tech242-AWS-linux/CI/CI-CD-with-Jenkins/README.md

 `
   * 5.4b - Explanation - This command connects to the remote server, changes the working directory and executes the command to clean and package.

+* Notes - The `chmod 777` command is very permissive and generally not recommended for security reasons.
+It gives read, write, and execute permissions to everyone.

 ### Structure